“Is your sister really as nice as she seems?” I asked.

 My cousin John didn’t even pause before saying that.
 A year later, I’m still blown away whenever I recall the exchange, as John has the type of relationship I long for.
 It’s the kind I want with all my connections on earth.

-I grew up in a New York Italian family, but my experience is almost the exact opposite of John’s.
+I grew up in a New York Italian family, but my experience is almost the exact opposite of his.
 It’s why I tried creating an ideal family for my children.
 I wanted them to feel loved.
 Wanted.
 Heard.
 Thrilled over.
 Like they mattered.

 It isn’t possible to love them more than I did, or be more fascinated by their little beings than I was.
 And while I tried my hardest to manifest an ideal family, the fact is, I was still broken when raising my kids.

 I put a halt to many vicious cycles, but I wasn’t the perfect mom I set out to be.